ivy-llc/ivy/docs/overview/extensions/applied_libraries.rst

 Applied Libraries
 =================

-In other parts of the overview, we have focused on the the Ivy framework itself.
+In other parts of the overview, we have focused on the Ivy framework itself.
 Here, we explore how Ivy has been used to create a suite of libraries in various fields related to ML.
 Aside from being useful tools for ML developers in any framework, these libraries are a perfect showcase of what is possible using Ivy!